 Summer is here in full swing.
 Corn is growing.
 Tomatoes ripening.
 Chicks hatching.
 Piglets squealing.
 The most rewarding moments of homesteading are upon us.
 And then the day comes.
-You walk out to you r chicken tractors only to find one of your chickens has been attacked by an opposum.
+You walk out to your chicken tractors only to find one of your chickens has been attacked by an opossum.
 Or, you walk through your garden to harvest the watermelon you’ve been waiting to ripen.
 And there it sits, half eaten, being consumed by bugs.
 You’ve been robbed by thieves on the homestead!
+It’s time to implement some predator control!

 Protecting Your Homestead from Predators